The work of Andy Wolf falls under a creative commons license...

 Monday, February 7, 2011

 Another aspect to the party scene in Amsterdam which does not require smoking or drinking is eating!
 The site of the former Chocolata coffeeshop is now an Abraxas location.
-To those frequenting Amsterdam before the change, Chocolata was renowned for its cannabis edibles-chocolate bon-bons, cakes and muffins.
+To those frequenting Amsterdam before the change, Chocolata was renowned for its cannabis edibles: chocolate bon-bons, cakes and muffins.

 Thankfully the Abraxas coffeeshop has continued the tradition.
 In addition to a make-over in its inimitable Abraxas style, "space" cakes and other edibles have stayed a tradition with the location.
-Just-in-case you need reminding about the potency of the cakes or are unaware that "space" preceding anything in Amsterdam means you are going to get high, edible hash and weed products from Abraxas have a warning label:
+Just in case you need reminding about the potency of the cakes, or are unaware that "space" preceding anything in Amsterdam means you are going to get high, edible hash and weed products from Abraxas have a warning label:

 “!WARNING!”